-All types of nbn™ network connections that utilise a physical line running to the premises are considered fixed line connections.
-An nbn™ Hybrid Fibre Coaxial (HFC) connection is used in circumstances where the existing ‘pay TV’ or cable network can be used to make the final part of the nbn™ network connection.
-In this circumstance a HFC line will be run from the nearest available fibre node, to your premises.
+All types of nbn™ broadband access network connections that utilise a physical line running to the premises are considered Fixed Line connections.
+An nbn™ Hybrid Fibre Coaxial (HFC) connection is used in circumstances where the existing ‘pay TV’ or cable network can be used to make the final part of the nbn™ access network connection.
+In this circumstance an HFC line will be run from the nearest available fibre node, to your premises.

-To get the best nbn™ network experience, check your address and contact your preferred service provider about the options that are available to your premises.
+To get the best experience, check your address and contact your preferred phone and internet provider about an nbn™powered plan.

 Consider the number of users and types of applications within your household or business.
-If you have many users and many devices and you do things like stream video on a regular basis, you should discuss higher speed options with your service provider so they can recommend the plan that’s best for you.
+If you have many users and many devices and you do things like stream video on a regular basis, you should discuss higher speed options with your provider.
+They can recommend the plan the best nbn™ powered plan for you.

-For more information on choosing the installation location for your nbn™ Equipment, and other advice like migrating business services.
-Download the connect kit below.
+For more information on choosing the installation location for your nbn™ Equipment, and other advice like migrating business services, download the HFC connect kit below.